celiason/architecture/README.md

 I decided to use Redfin for this project because the website was easily navigable.
 I obtained over 5000 images for testing.
 One challenge was that Redfin images were often obscured by trees.
 In these cases, the probilities were often very low, therefore I removed them from the subsequent visualizations and analyses.

 ## Training the model
-To train the `resnet-34` deep learning image classification model (REF) I used the `fastAI` package which is built on the `pyTorch` framework.
+To train the `resnet-34` deep learning image classification model I used the `fastAI` package which is built on the `pyTorch` framework.
 To train the model, I first obtained 65 home images (52 in the "training" dataset and 13 in the "validation" set) and classified them manually.
 I only included four home styles:
 <!-- Here are the types we're are using for classification: -->
 1. prairie-style (prairie)
 2. Queen Anne victorian (victorian)